bamos/reading-list/reading-list.md

   + A Year in Provence
 + Allen, David
   + Getting Things Done
++ Ned Vissini
+  + It's Kind of a Funny Story

 ## Technical
 + Leroy, Xavier and Remy, Didier